langchain-ai/executive-ai-assistant/README.md

 You can now interract with EAIA in the Agent Inbox.

-## Run in production (LangGraph Cloud)
+## Run in production (LangGraph Platform)

-These instructions will go over how to run EAIA in LangGraph Cloud.
+These instructions will go over how to run EAIA in LangGraph Platform.
-You will need a LangSmith Plus account to be able to access [LangGraph Cloud](https://langchain-ai.github.io/langgraph/concepts/langgraph_cloud/)
+You will need a LangSmith Plus account to be able to access [LangGraph Platform](https://docs.langchain.com/langgraph-platform)

-If desired, you can always run EAIA in a self-hosted manner using LangGraph Platform [Lite](https://langchain-ai.github.io/langgraph/concepts/self_hosted/#self-hosted-lite) or [Enterprise](https://langchain-ai.github.io/langgraph/concepts/self_hosted/#self-hosted-enterprise).

-### Set up EAIA on LangGraph Cloud
+### Set up EAIA on LangGraph Platform

 1. Make sure you have a LangSmith Plus account
 2. Run the local setup first to create the Google OAuth provider (`python scripts/setup_gmail.py`)